kpeez/neuromorphopy/README.md

 ### Getting neuron metadata from NeuroMorpho

-To search the NeuroMorpho archives, construct a search query and run `get_neuron_metadata`.
+To search the NeuroMorpho archives, construct a search query and run `search_archives(query)`.

 The query can be explicitly written, or loaded from a json file using `nm.load_json_query(path_to_query_file)`